publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptIII/m__us_usc_t19_s1508.md

         (2) the period of time for the retention of the records required under subsection (b)(2) of this section shall be at least 5 years from the date of signature of the NAFTA Certificate of Origin; and

-        (3) records for any drawback claim shall be kept until the 3rd anniversary of the date of payment of the claim.
+        (3) records for any drawback claim shall be kept until the 3rd anniversary of the date of liquidation of the claim.

     (d) __Limitation__